NooraHealth/LLM-Project-doc-site/docs/intro.md

 ### About the Project

-This is a project by Noora Health.
-This has two main components: an intent-recognition system and an assistant platform for the medical support executives to provide health information to the patients/caregivers.
+> This website has two main components: a detailed documentation on two systems, (a) intent-recognition system and (b) an assistant platform for the medical support executives to provide health information for patient/caregivers.

 <!-- [![Impact at a glance](./img/impact.jpg)](@impact.jpg) -->